DataBiosphere/consent-ontology/README.md

 Set up a remote debug configuration pointing to `local.broadinstitute.org` and the defaults should be correct.

-Execute the `fizzed-watcher:run` command to enable hot reloading of class and resource files.
+Execute the `fizzed-watcher:run` maven task (under consent plugins) to enable hot reloading of class and resource files.